vives-projectweek-2021/project-repository-phaser-game/README.md

 Phaser can be hosted from netlify, Because the webpage is static.

-The only downside is that it takes a loung time to load the phaser framework. witch is 6Mb.
+The only downside is that it takes a long time to load the phaser framework. witch is 6Mb.
 The game will also be hosted local on a raspberry pi.
 The pi will be installed with kiosk mode.
 The player can play on the pi with the controllers and a screen.

+You can also just git clone this repo and localhost the game.

 ## Tasks